rocky-linux/documentation/docs/books/web_services/021-web-servers-apache.md

 The `ErrorLog` directive defines the error log to use.

-This directive defines the name of the file in which the server logs all errors it encounters.
+This directive defines the file name in which the server logs all errors it encounters.
 If the file path is not absolute, the assumption is to be relative to ServerRoot.

 ##### The `DirectoryIndex` directive

 The DirectoryIndex directive defines the site's home page.

-This directive specifies the name of the file loaded first, which will act as the site index or home page.
+This directive specifies the file's name loaded first, which will act as the site index or home page.

 Syntax: